micmarc/nyt-crossword-downloader/README.md

 pipenv install
 ```

-Log into your NYT account and save your nytimes.com cookies to `cookies.txt` (I suggest [Get cookies.txt][Get cookies.txt] for Chrome).
+Log into your NYT account and save your nytimes.com cookies to `cookies.txt` (I suggest [Get cookies.txt LOCALLY][get-cookies] for Chrome).

 Run it:
 ```shell